 Drinking Apple Cider Vinegar daily is also helpful.

 I’ve also upgraded my probiotic.
 I have heard many times that if your gut is healthy and in balance, seasonal allergies are greatly reduced.
 I take THIS probiotic and it has helped tremendously!
 Go HERE for all the details.

 - Explore local honey and local bee pollen.
 They can easily be added to smoothies.

-- Incorporate Apple Cider Vinegar into your daily diet.
-Go HERE for a recipe and go HERE for why it is helpful with allergies.
+- Incorporate apple cider vinegar into your daily diet.
+Check out my Daily Detox Apple Cider Vinegar Recipe and go HERE for why it is helpful with allergies.

 - Steam your face-Showers are a great relief!

 - Ice roll your face in the mornings to reduce puffiness.

 - Use a personal inhaler for inhaling all 3 oils.